jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 We plan to use Prometheus as our metrics provider.
 For example, in our experiments, we will install [Kube-prometheus](https://github.com/prometheus-operator/kube-prometheus).

+## Load-watcher

+The `CheckRiskNodebandwidth` uses a [load-watcher](https://github.com/paypal/load-watcher) component.
+The integration of load-watcher in our plugin is similar to the one followed in the Trimaran plugin.
+Load-watcher can be used as a service or as a library.

 # Known limitations

 - CRDs installation: